AymericAstaing/arpspoof_epitech/README.md

     - make / make re

-* BASIC USAGE (execute very carefully):
+BASIC USAGE (execute very carefully):

     - sudo ./myARPspoof 42.42.42.42 192.168.1.1 wlo1

-* ADVANCED USAGE:
+ADVANCED USAGE:

-- PRINT BROADCAST:
+- print broadcast:

 If the --printBroadcast option is passed as a parameter to the program, the program must print on stdout the ARP packet (step 1 - the ARP request packet sent to broadcast) followed by a newline and exit WITHOUT actually sending the packet.

     ./myARPspoof 42.42.42.42 192.168.1.1 wlo1 ––printBroadcast

-- PRINT SPOOF:
+- print spoof:

 If the --printSpoof [MAC addr] option is passed as a parameter to the program, the program must print the spoofed ARP packet (step 3) and exit: